codeguy/php-the-right-way/pages/Design-Patterns.md

 You will see how each concrete 'output' class implements an OutputInterface - this serves two purposes, primarily it provides a simple contract which must be obeyed by any new concrete implementations.
-Secondly by implementing a common interface you will see in the next section that you can now utilise [Type Hinting](http://php.net/language.oop5.typehinting) to ensure that the client which is utilising these behaviours is of the correct type in this case 'OutputInterface'.
+Secondly by implementing a common interface you will see in the next section that you can now utilise [Type Hinting](http://php.net/language.oop5.typehinting) to ensure that the client which is utilising these behaviours is of the correct type, in this case 'OutputInterface'.

 The next snippet of code outlines how a calling client class might use one of these algorithms and even better set the behaviour required at runtime: